 In addition to the crimes listed above, the state can charge several other crimes as domestic violence.
 For instance, name-calling, continually criticizing the victim, passing on insulting remarks or making sexual jokes at the victim’s expense, financial exploitation, and other such conduct may also lead to domestic violence charges in Arizona.

-Can A Police Officer Arrest You For Alleged Domestic Violence?
+Can A Police Officer Arrest You For Alleged Domestic Violence in Phoenix?
 Can You Fight False Allegations of Domestic Violence?

 Yes.
 A police officer in Arizona may arrest you for alleged domestic violence with or without a warrant.
 You may be arrested without a warrant if a police officer has probable cause to believe that you have committed the crime.
 It is not mandatory for the police officer to have witnessed the crime first-hand to make an arrest in domestic violence cases.

 For example, if a woman calls the police and tells them that her husband is being abusive and has physically assaulted her, the police may arrest the husband for domestic violence – regardless of whether any direct or indirect evidence proving the allegations is available or not.
 Later on, it may not matter if the woman (who called the police) says that the husband did not commit a crime.
 The state can still press charges against the husband if the police and the prosecutors have a reason to believe that they have a case.

 So, what should you do when you are falsely accused of domestic violence in Arizona?

 Well, the example scenario explained above makes it amply clear that an individual should contact an experienced Phoenix domestic violence attorney at first opportunity when they are accused of domestic violence.

 It’s difficult to find a reliable statistic on how many domestic violence charges in Arizona or elsewhere in the United States are based on false allegations.
 It is mainly because there are no witnesses in a large number of domestic violence cases.